-7 Power Lunches That'll Keep You Full for Hours
+7 Power Lunch Recipes That'll Keep You Full for Hours

 Start with the pita, which is low in calories and fat but high in fiber.
 Fill it with roast turkey instead of the deli-counter stuff to avoid all that unnecessary sodium.